hansoninc/jquery-smart-vimeo-embed/README.md

 <img src="http://placehold.it/640x360" class="vimeo-thumb" data-vimeo-id="1084537" />
 ```

-Call script, supplying your images to
+Call script, supplying your images to the plugin.

 ```javascript
 $('.video-thumb').smartVimeoEmbed();